EmaSuriano/design-system-storybook-workflow/README.md

   - **Variation**
     - Component

+To fetch data from Figma we can use --> https://github.com/braposo/figma-graphql

 1. Check how many stories don't have a design linked.
 2. Add new stories with the name of new pages and frames.